njhdunn/guppy_job_submitter/README.md

 This script creates a staging directory at the location specified by `--stage_path` to partition the work between jobs and to store the PBS job scripts.
 No actual data is stored in this staging directory (only references to data files), so you may freely delete it once your calculation is complete, or if you need to re-run this script to change your job parameters.

 For most calculations, you will only need to set `--input_path`, `--save_path`, `--stage_path`, and either `--config` or `--flowcell` and `--kit`.
-This will generate a PBS script for a single job that distributes the basecalling calculation over a set of nodes so that the job will complete in under 96h (the maximum walltime for Mesabi's default queues.)
-The jobs are by default set up to complete in approximately 48h, giving a factor of 2 safety margin to allow for fluctuations in runtime.
+This will generate a PBS script for a single job that distributes the basecalling calculation over a set of nodes so that the job will complete in under the specified walltime (defaulting to 96h, the maximum walltime for Mesabi's default queues.)
+The jobs are set up to complete in approximately half the specified walltime, giving a factor of 2 safety margin to allow for fluctuations in runtime.

 ### Example usage: